 5.1.3.3.2 Average delay DL on F1-U

 a) This measurement provides the average (arithmetic mean) GTP packet delay DL on the F1-U interface.
-The measurement is calculated per PLMN ID and per QoS level (mapped 5QI or QCI in NR option 3) and subcounters per S-NSSAI.
+The measurement is calculated per PLMN ID and per QoS level (mapped 5QI or QCI in EN-DC) and subcounters per S-NSSAI.

 b) DER (n=1)

 c) This measurement is obtained as: the time when receiving a GTP packet from the gNB-DU at the ingress GTP termination of GNBCUUPFunction, minus time when the same packet was sent to gNB-DU from the GTP egress termination of GNBCUUPFunction, minus feedback delay time (including queuing delay) in gNB-DU, obtained result is divided by two..
-The measurement is performed per PLMN ID and per QoS level (mapped 5QI or QCI in NR option 3) and per S-NSSAI.
+The measurement is performed per PLMN ID and per QoS level (mapped 5QI or QCI in EN-DC) and per S-NSSAI.

 Figure 5.1.3.3.2-1 Average delay DL on F1U